HARBBEY21166/0-Theorem/README.md

 # 🚀 Zero Theorem - Next.js Portfolio & Agency Template

 ![Zero Theorem](https://i.pinimg.com/1200x/78/a6/97/78a6977314662fe64f69898c4055c722.jpg)

 Welcome to **Zero Theorem!** This is a beautifully designed, production-ready starter template for modern digital agencies, studios, and freelancers.
-It's built with the best of the modern web: **Next.js, TypeScript, Tailwind CSS, and ShadCN UI**, and brought to life with silky-smooth animations powered by **GSAP** and immersive 3D visuals from **Spline**.
+It's built with the best of the modern web: **Next.js, TypeScript, Tailwind CSS, and ShadCN UI**, and brought to life with silky-smooth animations powered by **GSAP**.

 We've poured our passion for clean code and elegant design into this project, and we're thrilled to share it with the community.
 Our goal is to give you a massive head-start in building a stunning, high-performance website.